hammadhassanshah/WeatherAPI/README.md

 # WeatherAPI
-Python program designed to give weather information based on name of city
+Python program designed to give weather information based on name of city.
+This program takes user input, and the utilizes the information on OpenWeatherMap.org via an API thats inducted inside the program to provide information on the city.
+Where it stands now, it is able to provide information on Weather in both celcius and farenheit, windspeed, humudity, sunset and sunrise at local times, as well as a general description of what the weather "feels like" at that place.